sedson/Net-Ruin/README.md

 # Project 1 – ASCII Adventure Game

 This is a game about exploring a map in order to find lost items.
-The game will be based on a tiled grid of divs and use simple ASCII-style graphics (see references at bottom).
-The grid tiles will derive from a single tile class that can contain different objects, behaviors, and logics.
+The game will be based on a grid of divs and use simple ASCII-style graphics (see references at bottom).

 ## Wireframes